 By Jeffrey Henning & Tamara Barber of Affinnova

-Of the 1,612 links shared by the Twitter #MRX community in the past fortnight, here are the top 10 most retweeted:
+Of the 1,432 unique links shared on the Twitter #MRX community in the past two weeks, here are the 10 most retweeted.